 “His cry will stay with me my whole lifetime.
 It haunts me.
 Because his little chicken bones had been thrown to the ground and that is the only meal he was going to have that day,” Nathalie said.
 “I went to see him because I heard this cry.
 He was trying to wipe the dirt off his little chicken bones.
 And I said, ‘No, no – let’s go eat.’”

 After feeding the boy, whose name was Jamesley, Nathalie visited his home.
 She learned that his mother was pregnant with her eighth child and about to get kicked out of her home.
-Nathalie rushed to Fr.
-Marc and told him there was a family that needed help.
-Without a second thought, he responded, “Let’s go.”
+Nathalie rushed to orphanage and told her colleagues that there was a family that needed help.
+Without a second thought, Espwa leadership said, “Let’s go.”

 Nathalie told us, “They’re going to school.
 They eat three times a day and he is thriving.
-I said to Fr.
-Marc, ‘I love that you didn’t even question it.
+I said to the leadership team, ‘I love that you didn’t even question it.
 You just said, let’s go.’
-And he said, ‘But that’s why we’re here.’”
+They said, ‘But that’s why we’re here.’”